Silesian Voivodeship (1920–1939): History

 The Treaty of Versailles resolved that a plebiscite be conducted so that the local population could decide whether Upper Silesia should be assigned to Poland or to Germany.
 Before the plebiscite took place, two Silesian Uprisings supporting the Polish option had broken out.
 A third uprising occurred after the plebiscite.

 Based on the results of the plebiscite, which was held on 20 March 1921, Upper Silesia was divided between Poland and Germany.
 The Polish part was incorporated as the Silesian Voivodeship.
 After the referendum of 1921, the German-Polish Accord on East Silesia (Geneva Convention) was concluded on 15 May 1922 and dealt with the constitutional and legal future of Upper Silesia, as part of it had become Polish territory.

 The voivodeship was one of the most economically-developed parts of Poland.
 It had been granted autonomous status by an Act of the Polish Sejm dated 15 July 1920.
 That status was secure until the May Coup in 1926, which started various attempts to limit it in favour of a strong and centralised state.

 After the German invasion of Poland, the voivodeship was dissolved on 8 October 1939, and its territory was incorporated into the German Province of Upper Silesia.
 The territory returned to Polish possession at the end of the war, and the 1920 act giving autonomous powers to the Silesian Voivodeship was formally repealed by a law of 6 May 1945.
 An enlarged Silesian Voivodeship (unofficially called Silesia-Dąbrowa Voivodeship, województwo śląsko-dąbrowskie) continued in existence until 1950, when it was divided into Katowice Voivodeship and Opole Voivodeship.
 (For details, see Administrative division of the People's Republic of Poland.)

 Politics

 The voivodeship possessed wide autonomy in domestic matters excluding foreign and military policy.
 It had its own Silesian Parliament with 48 MPs (24 since 1935) elected in democratic elections.
 Legislation, however, had to be consistent with the Polish constitution.
 The voivodeship also had its own national treasury - the Silesian Treasury (Skarb Śląski).
 Only around 10% of taxes were transferred to Polish national treasury.
 The head of the administration was headed by a voivode appointed by the president of Poland to act as a representative of the central government.

 Administrative divisions

 Counties (powiaty)

-In mid-1939, in the wake of invasion, the population of the voivodeship was 1,533,500 (together with Zaolzie, annexed in October 1938.
+In mid-1939, in the wake of invasion, the population of the voivodeship was 1,533,500 (together with Trans-Olza, annexed in October 1938.
 Its total area was 5,122 km2.
 The voivodeship was divided into the following counties; with largest cities based on the 1931 population census).